Stable auto-equivalences for local symmetric algebras: Left-right projective bimodules

 \section{Left-right projective bimodules}

+We now specialize the ideas of the previous section to the setting of stable categories of self-injective $k$-algebras over a field $k$.
+From now on we only consider finite-dimensional self-injective $k$-algebras, and finite-dimensional modules.
+If $\Lambda$ is self-injective, we write $\rmod \Lambda$ for the category of finte-dimensional right $\Lambda$-modules, $\stmod \Lambda$ for the associated stable category, and $D^b(\rmod \Lambda)$ for the bounded derived category.
+The stable category $\stmod \Lambda$ is always triangulated with the cosyzygy functor $\Omega^{-1}$ as the suspension.
+Since the most natural examples of exact functors between stable module categories are those induced by tensoring with bimodules, we begin by reviewing some important features of the relevant bimodules.

-Let $A$ and $B$ be basic, indecomposable and non-semisimple self-injective $k$-algebras, where $k$ is a field.
+Let $A$ and $B$ be basic, indecomposable and non-semisimple self-injective $k$-algebras.
 We consider $(A,B)$-bimodules on which $k$ acts centrally, which we identify with right modules over $A^{\op} \otimes_k B$.
 If $A=B$, this ring is also called the enveloping algebra of $A$ and is denoted $A^e$.
 We let $D = \Hom_k(-,k)$ be the duality with respect to the ground field.
 For an $(A,B)$-bimodule $M$, we get a $(B,A)$-bimodule $DM$.
 We may also take the dual of $M$ with respect to either $A$ or $B$ on one side.
-We set ${}^*M = \Hom_A(M,A)$ and $M^* = \Hom_B(M,B)$.
+We set ${}^*M = \Hom_A(M,A)$, the dual of $M$ with respect to its left-module structure, and $M^* = \Hom_B(M,B)$ the dual with respect to the right-module structure.